 Retirement Planning & Inflation

-Why Inflation Matters When Planning for Retirement?
+Why Should You Consider Inflation when Planning Retirement?

-Written by : Knowledge Center Team
+Written by : Knowledge Centre Team

-1089 Views
+1098 Views

-8 minutes read
+6 minutes read

-Inflation, in India, is measured using two standard indicators known as the Wholesale Price Index (WPI) and Consumer Price Index (CPI).
+Inflation in India is measured using two standard indicators known as the Wholesale Price Index (WPI) and Consumer Price Index (CPI).

 In a nutshell, the buying power of your money goes down with time.
 To ensure your hard-earned money does not erode in value over time, the money must grow faster than the rate of inflation.
 The question is how inflation impacts your retirement plan.
 Let us delve deeper to understand.